SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueIndexPrinterAndSaver**
 ......................................

-Print on standard output and, in the same time save in a file of the '/tmp' directory, the current value of the variable, adding its index.
+Print on standard output and, in the same time save in a file available in the system temporary directory, the current value of the variable, adding its index.

 ::

-    import numpy, re
+    import os.path, numpy, re, tempfile
+    tempdir=tempfile.gettempdir()
     v=numpy.array(var[-1], ndmin=1)
     print(str(info)+(" index %i:"%(len(var)-1))+" "+str(v))
     global istep